 - Driving record: Drivers with a good credit score but a lengthy history of insurance claims, at-fault accidents, tickets or DUI convictions are likely going to pay a higher rate.
 Maintaining a clean driving record can help you avoid expensive policy surcharges.

-- State: California, Hawaii, Massachusetts, Michigan and Washington ban the use of credit as a rating factor.
+- Where you live: California, Hawaii, Massachusetts and Michigan ban the use of credit as a rating factor.
 This means that in those states, your credit will not affect your car insurance premium.
 Additionally, each state has its own set of insurance laws and regulations, which can impact average premiums.

 - Coverage selections: The coverage selections and limits you choose are one of the biggest factors for your car insurance premium.
 Choosing higher limits and adding on optional coverage types like roadside assistance or car rental coverage will generally result in higher premiums, but will provide you with more financial protection.